flaxandteal/flaxandteal-website/content/aiforbusiness/index.md

 ---

 ## Mentoring model
-- Short, focused sessions within two weeks of the event
+- Short, focused 1 hour 1-2-1 session within two weeks of the event
 - Clear action list at each session
 - Optional follow-on support for businesses ready to progress

----

-## Practicalities
-- Client provides venue, catering, registration, and promotion
-- We provide slides, prompt packs, and example workflows
-- Reference rates: £550 per consultant per day; £80/hour for mentoring

 ---